samuelmasuy/Concordia-Schedule-to-Gcal/README.md

 ```bash
     python run.py
 ```
 will start a Flask server locally.
+You can now go to http://localhost:5000/ to see the website.

 ## Contribute

 Found a bug?
 Have a good idea for improving this app?
-If you'd like to contribute or extend this project to another area where Google calendar recurring events would be helpful to have:
+If you'd like to contribute or extend this project:
 1. Clone your fork.
 1. Create a branch to contain your change.
 1. Hack!